bubenshchykov/ngrok/README.md

 ```

 ## configs
-You can use ngrok's [configurations files](https://ngrok.com/docs#config), then just pass `name` option when making a tunnel
+You can use ngrok's [configurations files](https://ngrok.com/docs#config), then just pass `name` option when making a tunnel.
+Configuration files allow to specify more options, eg ngrok region you want to use.
 ```
 OS X	/Users/example/.ngrok2/ngrok.yml
 Linux	/home/example/.ngrok2/ngrok.yml